-Applications for the admission of children of UK service personnel with a confirmed posting, or Crown servants returning from overseas, will be accepted and processed in advance of the family's arrival in the area, as long as the application is accompanied by an official letter giving a relocation date.
+Applications for admission of the children of UK Armed Forces personnel with a confirmed posting or Crown servants returning from overseas will be processed ahead of the family's arrival in the area, as long as they are accompanied by an official letter giving a relocation date and a Unit postal address or quartering area address for use in applying the criteria in this policy.
+The family's actual intended address can be used if evidence of it is provided.
+Alternatively, where requested by parents, the unit or quartering address will be used.